mtynior/ColorizeSwift/README.md

 	pod 'ColorizeSwift'
 end
 ```
-Run `pods install` to intagrate pods with your project.
+Run `pods install` to integrate pods with your project.

 ## Example